gabrielkunz/seam-carving/README.md

 # Seam Carving

-description
+project description

 ## Context

 The program was developed and executed in a MacBook Pro 13-inch running macOS 10.15.6.
 The same bash commands should work on a machine running a unix-based OS.
-The same program was tested afterwards in a Dell notebook running Ubuntu 16.0.4.

 ## Installation